 But, since I was going to be writing about this herb-adventure, I didn’t want to lead anyone too astray, and so am glad I bought herbs that are able to grow in my US hardiness zone 6 area.

-Before I planted, I decided to investigate what my herbs needed by way of soil, plat food and spacing.
+Before I planted, I decided to investigate what my herbs needed by way of soil, plant food, and spacing.
 I fully recognized that I might not plant exactly as I should, but I did want the knowledge that comes from correct planting, seeding, and spacing of these herbs.

 Here are the 7 herbs I purchased and planted, and this is how I cared for them:

 Large leaves with sweet, spicy fragrance and flavor.
 Flowers are attractive in the herb garden, but are usually pinched off as buds form to promote high-quality leaves for cooking.